 Simon Knight is a Lecturer at the Connected Intelligence Centre, University of Technology Sydney.
 His research focuses on the relationship of analytics to epistemology, pedagogy and assessment, discourse analytics, and epistemic cognition, particularly around information seeking, work which has been presented at LAK and ICLS.
 He co-chaired the ICLS14 Workshop on Learning Analytics for Learning and Becoming in Practice and LAK15 Workshop on Temporal Analyses of Learning Data.
 He has also chaired Writing analytics workshops in LAK16 and LAK17.

 Links to the previous Writing Analytics workshop websites here:

 The Jupyter notebook was made available for all participants during the workshop session.
-It will be uploaded to the following Github page soon.
+It is available in Github as a open-source resource:

 To install your own Jupyter notebook: http://jupyter.org/install

 Consider contributing to the TAP repository with YOUR notebooks to share text analytics knowledge within the LAK community and beyond.

 Find more about the Connected Intelligence Centre (CIC)’s work at https://utscic.edu.au/